Function Basics and Parameter Passing

 Declare First, Use Later

 The C compiler processes code from top to bottom.
-If we call a function inside main, but that function is defined after main, the compiler doesn't know the function exists when it reaches the call site.
-Therefore, we need a function declaration (also known as a function prototype) to tell the compiler the function's "signature" in advance — the parameter types and return type:
+If you call a function inside main, but that function is defined after main, the compiler does not know the function exists when it encounters the call point.
+Therefore, we need a function declaration (also known as a function prototype) to tell the compiler the function's "signature" in advance—specifically, the parameter types and return type:

 #include <stdio.h>